openstack-archive/instack-undercloud/README-source.md

         # cp instack-undercloud/instack-virt.answers.sample ~/instack.answers
         # Perform any answer file edits

-4. Add the instack-undercloud scripts directory to your $PATH for convenience

-        export PATH=instack-undercloud/scripts:$PATH

-3. Run script to install undercloud.
+3. Run script to install undercloud from source.
 The script will produce a lot of output on the sceen.
 It also logs to ~/.instack/install-undercloud.log.
 You should see `install-undercloud Complete!` at the end of a successful run.

-        instack-install-undercloud
+Optionally, export LKG=1 to use the last known good git commits instead of master.

+        # Optionally use LKG:
+        # export LKG=1
+        instack-install-undercloud-source

 4. Once the install script has run to completion, you should take note to secure and save the files `/root/stackrc` and `/root/tripleo-undercloud-passwords`.
 Both these files will be needed to interact